 5. Recommend my work to your favorite media person

-If you're a regular reader or a listener of a media publication (like a web portal, blog, magazine, radio show, podcast, video show, etc.) that talks about business, marketing, design, creativity, personal growth, etc. and would like me to appear there, consider emailing or tweeting the host to interview me.
-My biography and high-photos are available here.
+If you’re a regular reader or a listener of a media publication (like a web portal, blog, magazine, radio show, podcast, video show, etc.) that talks about business, marketing, design, creativity, personal growth, etc. and would like me to appear there, consider messaging the host to ask them to interview me.
+My biography and high-res photos are available here.

 6. Ask conference organizers to invite me to speak